Validity and Reliability of the eHealth Analysis and Steering Instrument

 The interrater reliabilities of the dimensions and the total score varied between moderate (total and content) and substantial (utility and usability).
 The interrater reliabilities of the initial structure were comparable to the ones of the new structure.
 The improvement of the construct validity did not go at the cost of the reliability.

 As shown in Table 4, 10 RCTs studied the effect of their eHealth service on self-management behaviors (eg, maintain diet, performing physical activity, adhering to the low-risk drinking guideline, and controlling corticosteroid).
-As shown in Table 5, 12 RCTs studied the effect of their eHealth service on health outcomes (ie, physical and mental health).
+As shown in, 12 RCTs studied the effect of their eHealth service on health outcomes (ie, physical and mental health).
 Only 4 RCTs studied the effect of their eHealth service on determinants for self-management (eg, attitude, beliefs, knowledge, and skills).
 This number was too small for our predictive validity analysis.
-As we wanted to evaluate the eASI and not the eHealth services, we have anonymized the studies; however, services in Tables 4 and 5 are similarly denoted.
+As we wanted to evaluate the eASI and not the eHealth services, we have anonymized the studies; however, services in and are similarly denoted.

 The total score on eASI did not have a significant effect on health outcome measures (R2=.05; F1,34=1.64, P=.21).
 Of the separate dimensions, usability (ie, new scale with 11 items) predicted 13% of the variance in the effect sizes (F1,34=5.28, P=.028).
 The other two dimensions utility and content predicted 0% and 2% variance, respectively.